meilisearch/documentation/learn/security/master_api_keys.md

 ### Updating an API key

-You can freely update the `name` and `description` of an API key at any time, even after it expires.
+You can update the `name` and `description` of an API key at any time, even after it expires.

 We can update the `Default Search API Key` to add a description: